kingofgoons/sf-ml-for-finserve-compliance/README.md

 ## Notes

+- **Semantic features:** Computing embeddings for 10K emails takes ~30 seconds
-- **Fine-tuning:** The FINETUNE job in notebook 05 is async and may take 30+ minutes
+- **Fine-tuning:** The FINETUNE job is async and takes 30-60 minutes
-- **Embeddings:** Generating 10K embeddings in notebook 06 takes a few minutes
+- **Cortex Search:** Service indexing may take a few minutes after creation
-- **Costs:** Demo uses MEDIUM warehouse; adjust as needed for your account
+- **Label noise:** 8% of labels are intentionally flipped to create realistic ML performance

 ---